Select Page

 • Septal defects: holes in the heart or cardiac shunts

-• Defects in heart valves: abnormality associated with inadequate blood flow through the valve.
+• Defects in heart valves: an abnormality associated with inadequate blood flow through the valve.

 2. Abnormal heart murmurs in children and adults: